 Stitching Together a Local Landmark

-Snellenburg & Company, founded by German immigrant Joseph Snellenburg, started in 1873 as a small South Street clothier.
-Son Nathan took over and expanded the business by moving the store to a larger building at 5th and Passyunk in 1882.
-While retaining and operating the South Philadelphia store, Snellenberg’s expanded operations again to the southwest corner of 11th and Market Streets–the old Hood, Foulkrod store.
+Snellenburg & Company, founded by German immigrant Nathan Snellenburg, started in 1873 as a small South Street clothier.
+Son Joseph took over and expanded the business by moving the store to a larger building at 5th and Passyunk in 1882.
+While retaining and operating the South Philadelphia store, Snellenburg’s expanded operations again to the southwest corner of 11th and Market Streets–the old Hood, Foulkrod store.
 The company was granted a 15 year lease, at $81,000 payable annually, by the board of Girard Estate that began on January 1, 1901.

 In 1916, Snellenburg’s built a new six-story store, designed by James Windrim, at southeast corner of 12th and Market (the site of the Dunlap mansion) and eventually connected that building to the former Hood, Foulkrod building, thereby appropriating the entire frontage of Market Street between 11th and 12th Streets.
-In 1917, Nathan and his brothers Samuel and Joseph Jr. added a men’s annex and store offices at 34 S. 11th Street.
+In 1917, Joseph and his brother Samuel added a men’s annex and store offices at 34 S. 11th Street.

 In 1928, Albert M. Greenfield’s Bankers Securities Corporation bought the Snellenburg chain, likely making it the first department store along Market Street to fall out of family hands.
 Nearly three decades later, at 2PM on February 15, 1963, Snellenburg’s customers were brusquely escorted out of the Market Street store and the doors closed for good.
 Some 500 employees were similarly ushered into the building’s auditorium and told they no longer had jobs.
 Such was the graceless end of Snellenburg’s 90 year run in Philadelphia.